Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed.

 - Contributions can be withdrawn at any time without penalty (up to the amount initially contributed);

-- Qualified distributions from a Roth IRA are completely tax-free; and
+- Qualified distributions from a Roth IRA are entirely tax-free; and

 - Assets continue to grow tax-free over time due to compounding interest.